MetSoc Doctoral Scholarship Award

 - Community service/extra-curricular activities

-The percentage of the scale will vary based on the type of scholarship with more emphasis on research for the Doctoral and more academic excellence for undergraduates.
+The percentage of the scale will vary based on the type of scholarship with more emphasis on research for Doctoral.

 Information for the Student Scholarship Recipients

 Every year MetSoc honours three students in three different categories; Undergraduate, Master’s, and Doctoral.
 The students receive the award at the Annual Conference of Metallurgists (COM).
 In addition to the awards, MetSoc also supports the students to attend the conference.